dortania/OpenCore-Install-Guide/config.plist/comet-lake.md

 * **RebuildAppleMemoryMap**: YES
   * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this.
 * **ResizeAppleGpuBars**: -1
-  * Will reduce the size of GPU PCI Bars if set to zero when booting macOS.
+  * Will reduce the size of GPU PCI Bars if set to `0` when booting macOS, set to `-1` to disable
   * Setting other PCI Bar values is possible with this quirk, though can cause instabilities
-  * This quirk being set to zero is only necessary if Resizable GPU Bar Support is enabled in your firmware.
+  * This quirk being set to zero is only necessary if Resizable BAR Support is enabled in your firmware.
 * **SetupVirtualMap**: NO
   * Fixes SetVirtualAddresses calls to virtual addresses, however broken due to Comet Lake's memory protections.
 ASUS, Gigabyte and AsRock boards will not boot with this on.
 * **SyncRuntimePermissions**: YES